-Please see 4.1 The Construction and Operation of Generation Facilities, as the same regulations are also applicable for the construction and operation of transmission lines and associated facilities.
+4.1 Regulation of Construction and Operation of Transmission Lines and Associated Facilities and operation of transmission lines and associated facilities.
 For transmission lines, the proponent must prepare Environmental Management Efforts and Environmental Monitoring Efforts and obtain a recommendation from the Environment and Forestry Office.
 Environmental Management Efforts and Environmental Monitoring Efforts do not require detailed review and assessment (including public hearing) and only inspection of the documents by the Environment and Forestry Office and the issue of a recommendation (which serves as an approval), is required.